tseccull/motes/instrument_io/instrument_io_instructions.md

 calibration with associated resampling (also known as rectification) of the data.

-Rejecting cosmic rays from the data, subtracting fringes with a fringe frame, and even performing a sky subtraction on the data may improve the results achieved with MOTES.
-These steps are not mandatory for MOTES to function, however.
+Although not required for MOTES to function correctly, rejecting cosmic rays from the data, subtracting fringes with a fringe frame, and even performing a sky subtraction on the data may improve the results achieved with MOTES.

 #### Uncertainty Frame
 - A 2D frame containing the uncertainties of the spectroscopic frame.